Simon-Xu-Lan/coding-notes/reactjs.md

 - React is Component Based:

-  - With React we can build encapsulated components that manage their own state, then compose them to make complex UIs.
+  - With React we can build encapsulated components / self-contained components that manage their own state, then compose them to make complex UIs.
   - Since our components are written in JavaScript instead of HTML, we can easily pass data into our application and keep our state out of the DOM.

 - With React, you can "Learn Once, Write Anywhere":